jafingerhut/clojure-rte/README.md

 pattern is encountered again the previously compiled dfa is returned as an `O(1)` operation.

-The return value of `rte-compile` may be used as first argument of `rte-execute`.
+The return value of `rte-compile` may be used as first argument of `rte-match`.

 Note about performance.
 You may force an rte to be compiled at program load/compile time by defining at top level using `def`.